 Cancer risk is driven by carcinogen exposure and inherited or acquired host factors.
 Inherited susceptibility factors (e.g., common variations in the genetic code and inherited mutations within a family), will modulate the effects of carcinogen exposure on human cancer risk.
 Heritable factors can also influence a patient's response to therapy and can become biomarkers for therapeutic outcome.
 Heritable effects of genes on cancer risk can range from low to high.
 Inherited mutations in tumor suppressor genes (e.g., BRCA1, BRCA2, TP53, PTEN) are associated with familial cancer syndromes and predispose individuals to a high risk of cancer, largely independent of any additional exposure.
 However, these mutations are rare, and these highly penetrant single gene mutations account for less than 10% of all cancers.
 In contrast, common genetic variations, such as single nucleotide polymorphisms, contribute to common cancers.
-It is thought that the majority of cancer cases are caused, at least in part, by the collective effect of multiple, low penetrant genetic variations in a large group of genes and their interactions with environmental exposures.
+It is thought that most of cancer cases are caused, at least in part, by the collective effect of multiple, low penetrant genetic variations in a large group of genes and their interactions with environmental exposures.
 Our group is studying common genetic variations in genes of cancer-related pathways (e.g., the inflammation pathway), and examines how these variations influence cancer risk in the context of ethnicity and/or exposure to environmental risk factors.
 We are also evaluating how common genetic variations influence the response of patients to therapy.

 The Institute of Medicine concluded that not all segments of the U.S. population have equally benefited from the advances in our knowledge and treatment of cancer.
-As a result, African-Americans have the highest death rates from all cancer sites combined, and from malignancies of the lung, colon and rectum, breast, prostate, and the cervix of all racial groups in the United States.
-Recent research showed that racial disparities in prostate and breast cancer survival between African-American (AA) and European-American (EA) patients can persist in randomized clinical trials, indicating that intrinsic differences in tumor biology may contribute to the disparities in survival between these two patient cohorts.
+As a result, AAs have the highest death rates from all cancer sites combined, and from malignancies of the lung, colon and rectum, breast, prostate, and the cervix of all racial groups in the United States.
+Recent research showed that racial disparities in prostate and breast cancer survival between AA and EA patients can persist in randomized clinical trials, indicating that intrinsic differences in tumor biology may contribute to the disparities in survival between these two patient cohorts.
 Our group seeks to identify the race/ethnic differences in tumor biology that may either influence the presentation of the disease (e.g., causing a more aggressive disease among AA patients), or influence the response to therapy (e.g., causing an inferior response among AA patients).
 Any of these differences, if they exist, are not likely to be generalizable, meaning that all AA patients are equally different from all EA patients.
 Rather we believe that certain biologically-derived poor outcome factors are more prevalent among AA patients than EA patients, and that future clinical interventions will have to target these factors across all patient groups.

 - Smith CJ, Dorsey TH, Tang W, Jordan SV, Loffredo CA, Ambs S. Aspirin Use Reduces the Risk of Aggressive Prostate Cancer and Disease Recurrence in African-American Men.
 Cancer Epidemiol Biomarkers Prev.
 2017;26(6):845-853.

 Related Scientific Focus Areas